 Highline Public Schools will adopt new materials for social studies and math--and we want your input!
 New instructional materials will be selected for kindergarten-8th grade math and 6th-11th grade social studies.
 You’re invited to drop by an open house to learn more about the instructional materials under consideration.

 We want all students to see themselves as successful learners, and we believe in their ability to be successful across every grade and subject area.

 We want to know what courses and/or topics you would like to see added to high school course schedules.
 We have two opportunities for families to provide feedback.
 Your feedback will help us plan course offerings as well as consider future graduation requirements.

 Wondering when summer break will start this year?
-Here are answers to some of the questions we've seen a lot this week.
+Here are answers to some of the questions.

 Community members spent four hours touring several of our older school buildings on Saturday, February 2.

 Hundreds of 5th- and 6th-grade families in Highline learned about moving up to middle school this month at more than 10 information nights around the district.
 Find out what you missed and next steps for families, students and staff.

 From time to time during the winter months, the weather may force a change in the normal school schedule.
 We want you to be prepared and know where to get information